-Students are mentored through the following methods:
+Students and Trainees are mentored through the following methods:

 - One-on-one mentoring.
 The first mentor in this instance is the Incubation Centre Coordinator who guides the incubatees according to individual needs.
 Secondly, incubatees are attached to successful entrepreneurs in their areas on individual basis to guide them.
 Meetings are organised where they can meet one-on-one.